90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-5. Which English poet wrote the line, “Love is an endless mystery, for it has nothing else to explain it”?
+5. Question: Which English poet wrote the line, “Love is an endless mystery, for it has nothing else to explain it”?

 Answer: Rabindranath Tagore

-6. Who was the patron saint that Valentine’s Day is named after, and what legend is associated with him?
+6. Question: Who was the patron saint that Valentine’s Day is named after, and what legend is associated with him?

 Answer: Saint Valentine; he allegedly performed weddings for soldiers who were forbidden to marry.